victorthuot/victorthuot.github.io/_pages/about.md

 The title of my PhD is "Unsupervised Active Learning".
 My research intersects bandit theory, testing theory, and more broadly, machine learning.
 I am particulary interested in the design of active learning algorithms applied to various type of statistical problems.
 You can find the subject of my thesis  <a href='https://theses.fr/s372674'> here </a>.

 I am funded by a thesis scholarship (CDSN) obtained as a former student of the <a href='https://www.ens-rennes.fr/'> ENS Rennes </a>.
-Additionally, my work is alsa suported by ANR grant <a href='https://sites.google.com/view/prci-ascai/accueil'> ASCAI </a>.
+Additionally, my work is also suported by ANR grant <a href='https://sites.google.com/view/prci-ascai/accueil'> ASCAI </a>.